Cynthia E. Jones: Career

 After graduating law school, Jones worked as a law clerk for Hon.
 Frank E. Schwelb at the District of Columbia Court of Appeals from 1989 to 1990.
 Later, she worked as an associate at Dickstein, Shapiro and Morin.
-She was admitted to both the Pennsylvania Bar and the District of Columbia Bar, but she is bot active in either.
+She was admitted to both the Pennsylvania Bar and the District of Columbia Bar, but she is not active in either.
 She worked as a public defender and was the executive director of the Public Defender Service and the deputy director of the D.C.
 Pretrial Services Agency.
 In 2001, Jones received the African Americans and the Law North Star Award.
 In 2018, she was awarded the University of Delaware College of Arts and Sciences Alumni Award.

 Jones often speaks at events and has spoken at several notable events, including "The White House presents: A Cycle of Incarceration: Prison, Debt, and Bail Practices" and the Washington State Supreme Court Minority & Justice Commission symposium on "Pre-Trial Justice: Reducing the Rate of Incarceration".
 In 2008, she moderated a panel hosted by the American Constitution Society for Law and Policy regarding the role of judges in plea bargains.
 She also spoke on the American Constitution Society's 2014-2015 Supreme Court Review Panel.

 Much of Jones' career has been focused on advocating for bail reform.
 She claims that bail systems increase racial and economic disparities.
 She also works with the Pretrial Racial Justice Initiative.